 promote widespread engagement in community crime prevention initiatives across Victoria

 strengthen the community's understanding of the justice system.

 3. My organisation is incorporated but is not GST registered.
 Is my organisation able to apply for a grant?

 Yes.
 All incorporated not-for-profit organisations (including organisations that are not GST registered) are able to apply for a grant under the Community Safety Fund.

 No. Schools, pre-schools and educational institutions are unable to apply for funding.
 However, they are encouraged to act as partners for relevant initiatives.
 Schools should approach the Department of Education and Training to discuss any security infrastructure issues.

 Most individual Guides/Scouts groups are not incorporated.
 Unless you are incorporated in your own right, you will need an eligible legal entity to apply on your behalf.
-Guides/Scouts groups should contact their head office or approach another eligible organisation to apply on their behalf.
+Guides/Scouts groups should contact their head office on the numbers below or approach another eligible organisation to apply on their behalf.
 The application form should provide contact details of this eligible organisation.
-Refer to page 2 of the Guidelines for further information.
+Refer to page 2 of the guidelines for further information.

 No. Any project which includes a CCTV or small camera component is not eligible for a Community Safety Fund grant.
 This includes security alarm systems with video/CCTV surveillance.

-Another Community Crime Prevention grants program, the Public Safety Infrastructure Fund, provides grants to councils to install security infrastructure, such as CCTV systems.
+Another Community Crime Prevention grant program, the Public Safety Infrastructure Fund, provides grants to councils to install security infrastructure, such as CCTV systems.
 If you believe a CCTV system is the best solution to your community safety problem, consider contacting your council to discuss the matter further.
-Council contact details are available at knowyourcouncil.vic.gov.au/councils
+Council contact details are available at www.knowyourcouncil.vic.gov.au .

 No. Applications for building structures (including sheds) will not be funded.
 Projects need to be completed within one year of the project start date and these types of projects are often delayed due to the need for planning and building permit approvals.